(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 We have already covered the first two, so now let's jump to the other four.

-Fat also allows for longer absorption times, which means we get more out of what we're eating.
+Fat even allows for longer absorption times, which means we get more out of what we're eating.

-Our brain is also 80% fat and our electrical wiring in our nervous system needs to be insulated with this healthy fat.
+Our brain is even 80% fat, and the electrical wiring in our nervous system needs to be insulated with this healthy fat as well.

 There are two main types of liquids that we consume, which carry minerals.